 Issues - Opioid Settlement 1.
 Palm Beach County and its residents were harmed by acts of the pharmaceutical industry causing an opioid epidemic.
 2. Ensure Settlement funds are appropriately leveraged to address these harms.
 Why 1.
 Settlement funds can effectuate establishment of person-centered, recovery-oriented system of care.
 How (strategies) 1.
 Provide sustainable resources (essential services) including housing, peer support, care coordination, and flex funds which mirrors the federal COSSUP program.
 2. Housing should be focused on stable placement as well as affordability and should include transitional, recovery, supportive living and permanent opportunities for individuals with substance use and mental disorders, returning individuals with justice placements, seniors who are under strict financial pressures and living on fixed incomes and youth aging out of foster care 3.
-Establish a Housing Trust and/or Revolving Loan Fund to support expanding housing opportunities for individuals with substance use and mental disorders in coordination with the Department of Housing and Economic Development, municipalities and other housing funding sources to support expanding housing opportunities for individuals with substance use and behavioral disorders 4.
+Coordination with the Department of Housing and Economic Development, municipalities and other housing funding sources to support expanding housing opportunities for individuals with substance use and behavioral disorders 4.
 Establish a non-conflicted neutral care coordination entity serving as a single point of contact providing assessment, level of care determination, referral, prior authorization and payment of certain care, and, care monitoring across clinical and non-clinical recovery support and social services.
 5. Expand Syringe Services Program capacity and opportunities.

-6. Expand comprehe nsive recovery and treatment services, including MAT, for populations with substance use e and co-occurring disorders demonstrating high need and prioritizing pregnant and parer ready work environments and expand transportation and employment ndividuals with SUD and co-occurring MH conditions. - reness campaigns that promote recovery-ready communities focused on ž - as well as overall health and wellness in order to build resilience in individuals and co mmunities. port community-based education or support services for families, youth, risk for SUD, mental health disorders and any co-occurring MH builds resilience, recognizes adverse child experiences and is trauma- informed.
-1 MH/SUD research capacity and enhance its monitoring, surveillance, d evaluation capabilities in conformance with SAMHSA quality es and other evidence-based methodologies port community based education to increase awareness and ability to recognize warning signs of different stages for both behavioral and substance use issues.
-Accountability 1 surveillance and evaluation of initiatives related to Settlement funds.
-1 systems for essential services initiated through these Settlement funds.
-9 ents established with Settlement funds shall integrate recovery capital indexing as well as oth her health and wellness measures.
+- 6. Expand comprehensive recovery and treatment services, including MAT, for populations with substance use and co-occurring disorders demonstrating high need and prioritizing pregnant and parenting women.
+7. Promote recovery-ready work environments and expand transportation and employment opportunities for individuals with SUD and co-occurring MH conditions.
+8. Create public awareness campaigns that promote recovery-ready communities focused on improving mental as well as overall health and wellness in order to build resilience in individuals and communities.
+9. Create and/or support community-based education or support services for families, youth, and adolescents at risk for SUD, mental health disorders and any co-occurring MH conditions which builds resilience, recognizes adverse child experiences and is traumainformed.
+10. Expand County's MH/SUD research capacity and enhance its monitoring, surveillance, data collection, and evaluation capabilities in conformance with SAMHSA quality assurance guidelines and other evidence-based methodologies..
+11. Create and/or support community based education to increase awareness and ability to recognize warning signs of different stages for both behavioral and substance use issues.
+12. Opioid settlement funds should be spent as follows: 90% on social determinants of health prioritizing housing, recovery supports, care coordination and environmental strategies to include youth, families and community education 10% on deep-end and crisis care.
+Accountability - 1.
+Complete monitoring, surveillance and evaluation of initiatives related to Settlement funds. - 2.
+Development tracking systems for essential services initiated through these Settlement funds. - 3.
+Contracts and agreements established with Settlement funds shall integrate recovery capital indexing as well as other health and wellness measures.